slackhq/foundry/README.md

 `ThermalsParser.kt`.
 This also includes helpful charting APIs for visualizing the data (courtesy of our friends at Square).

+### Better Properties

+Gradle's built-in property support is limited and has surprising behavior, so we have our own system on top of it that has consistent precedence, `local.properties` support, local project properties, and configuration caching support.
+Check out `safeProperty()` in `PropertyUtil.kt`.

 ### Dependency Rake

 `DependencyRake.kt` contains an extension to the `gradle-dependency-analysis-plugin` that applies